WebAssembly/spec/md-proto/WebAssembly.md

 0. [Array](#array)
 0. [String](#string)

-> These types are not used to describe values at runtime.
+> These types aren't used to describe values at runtime.

 #### Index